Historiography of the Spanish Inquisition: Economic hypothesis

 One penalty that the Inquisition could enforce on convicts was converting their property into Crown property.
 Thus, the Inquisition helped to finance the crown.
 Even if not the primary reason (the monarchs could confiscate property through edicts), but it may have helped sustain the Inquisition over time.
 This hypothesis notes the tendency of the Inquisition to operate in large and wealthy cities and is favoured by those who consider that most of those prosecuted were innocent.
 Bergenroth, editor and translator of the Spanish state papers from 1485 to 1509, believed that revenue was the incentive for Ferdinand and Isabella's decision to invite the Inquisition into Spain.
 Other authors point out that both monarchs were aware of the economic consequences of a decrease in population.

 Intolerance and racism

 This idea is usually advanced to explain expulsion of the Jews or the Moriscos.
 Some authors deny that Spain was much different from the rest of Europe regarding tolerance and openmindedness while others argue that it used to be different, but gradually came to resemble the rest of medieval Europe.
 It explains the creation of the Inquisition as the result of the same forces as those that caused the creation of similar entities across Europe.
 This view may help explain the similarities between the Spanish Inquisition and those elsewhere, but does not account for its many unique characteristics, including its timing and duration.

-Purely religious reasons

-This view argues that the Catholic monarchs established the Inquisition out of diligence of the laws of the Church.